 - Revisit the team agreements whenever a new person joins the team.

 - Include your mission statement and core values in the team agreement document.
-It will help to set up the tone and make sure we align with them.
+It will help set the tone and ensure we align with them.

 - Leave it vague, e.g. no point deciding on the concrete tools we use, but instead on “how” we do things (e.g. asynchronous communication).